alvis-lin/server/README.md

 	L.tileLayer('https://api.tiles.mapbox.com/v4/{id}/{z}/{x}/{y}.png?access_token=pk.eyJ1IjoibWFwYm94IiwiYSI6ImNpejY4NXVycTA2emYycXBndHRqcmZ3N3gifQ.rJcFIG214AriISLbB6B5aw', {maxZoom: 18,attribution: 'Map data &copy; <ahref="http://openstreetmap.org">OpenStreetMap</a> contributors, ' +'<a href="http://creativecommons.org/licenses/by-sa/2.0/">CC-BY-SA</a>,' +'Imagery © <a href="http://mapbox.com">Mapbox</a>',id: 'mapbox.streets'}).addTo(mymap);

-## Question Form app
+## Question Setting app

 Noted that Phonegap server need to be opened every time that user's would like to test the application.
 To open Phonegap server, type  "phonegap serve" into the bitvise terminal console.

 ### Overview

-The Question Form App is an browser based application for users to generate question to be asked in Quiz App.
+The Question Setting App is an browser based application for users to generate question to be asked in Quiz App.

 ### Task Requirement

-The system allow user to fill in question, four multiple choices answer, answer to the question and question's location
+The system allows user to fill in questions, four multiple choices answers, answer to the question and question's location.

-The system allow user to track their location and pick the question's location on the map
+The system allows user to track their location and pick the question's location on the map.

-The system allow user to upload question's information to the database.
+The system allows user to upload question's information to the database.

 ### Database table

-questions table is used in the question form app.
+Questions table is used in the Question Setting app.
 There are 8 columns in questions table, which are id, question, choice 1, choice 2, choice 3, choice 4, answer and geom.
-All of column would store as string apart from id, answer and geom. id, answer and geom are stored as serial, integer and geometry respectively.
+All of the columns would store as string apart from id, answer and geom. id, answer and geom are stored as serial, integer and geometry respectively.
 .

 ### Features